archivesspace/archivesspace/e2e-tests/README.md

 ### Just working on the e2e tests with Docker

-If you are just working on e2e tests and not touching the ArchivesSpace application, you can run e2e tests locally against the latest ArchivesSpace `master` branch build using Docker.
+If you are just working on e2e tests and not touching the ArchivesSpace application, you can run e2e tests locally against the latest ArchivesSpace `main` branch build using Docker.

 #### Install Docker Desktop